wgc20/wgc20.github.io/README.md

 # About me

-I am a Postdoc in Department of Computer and Mathematical Sciences of The Hong Kong Polytechnic University supervised by Prof. Hongxia Yang and also a technical staff at infix.ai
+I am now a Postdoc focusing on AI+Academy at Department of Computer and Mathematical Sciences of The Hong Kong Polytechnic University(PolyU),fortunately supervised by Prof. Hongxia Yang.
+I am also a technical staff focusing on pre-training MoE-LLMs at infix.ai

-# Education and Work Experience
+## Education and Work Experience

 I am a Postdoc in Department of Computer and Mathematical Sciences of The Hong Kong Polytechnic University supervised by Prof. Hongxia Yang and also a technical staff at infix.ai

-# Research Interests
+## Research Interests

 I am a Postdoc in Department of Computer and Mathematical Sciences of The Hong Kong Polytechnic University supervised by Prof. Hongxia Yang and also a technical staff at infix.ai